lavaglijder/scr-results-rpc/README.md

 Do npm install in a command line

-Change YOUR_CLIENT_ID to your own client id
+Change YOUR_CLIENT_ID to your own client id.
+Get one here: https://discordapp.com/developers

 Change the messages variable to create your own custom messages